 Description of intervention(s) / exposure

-Behaviour - E-Couch
+BEHAVIORAL - E-Couch

 Experimental: Intervention - The E-Couch self-help social anxiety module which is based on cognitive behavioural therapy principles.
 This module contains a literacy section and 5 toolkits comprising exposure practice, cognitive restructuring (modifying your thinking), attention practice, social skills training and relaxation.
 E-Couch is designed to be completed at the participant's own pace.
 It is free to use, browser-based and widely accessible on a range of connected devices.

-No Intervention: Control - Wait list control (WLC)
+No intervention: Control - Wait list control (WLC)

-Behaviour: E-Couch
+BEHAVIORAL: E-Couch

 e-couch is an online CBT based intervention